Orange-OpenSource/hurl/packages/hurl/README.md

 xpath "string(//title)" == "301 Moved"
 ```

-Thanks to asserts, Hurl can be used as a testing tool to run scenario.
+With the addition of asserts, Hurl can be used as a testing tool to run scenarios.

-More information on asserts here [https://hurl.dev/docs/asserting-response.html](https://hurl.dev/docs/asserting-response.html)
+More information on asserts can be found here [https://hurl.dev/docs/asserting-response.html](https://hurl.dev/docs/asserting-response.html)

 ## Options